Gerald Barry (composer): Life

 His most recent opera, The Importance of Being Earnest, has become a huge success after its world premiere at Los Angeles and European premiere at the Barbican, London.
 A critic comments:He writes "what he likes" in the way Strindberg does, not trying to characterise his characters, but letting them perform his own specialities, a kind of platform for his own musical specialities.
 As in Strindberg where you feel every sentence stands for itself and the characters are sort of borrowed for the use of saying them (borrowed to flesh out the text, rather than the other way round), that they've been out for the day.
-In Gerald's opera the whole apparatus – for that's what it is – takes on a kind of surrealistic shape, like one person's torso on someone else's legs being forced to walk, half the characters in the opera and half the composer.
+In Gerald's opera the whole apparatus – for that's what it is – takes on a kind of surrealistic shape, like one person's torso on someone else's legs being forced to walk, half the characters in the opera and half the composer.The Importance of being Earnest was awarded the Royal Philhamonic Society Prize for Large Scale Composition in 2013.

+In 2022 the Berlin Philharmonic commissioned Aus Die bitteren Tränen der Petra von Kant, a double bass concerto based on Act 2 from Petra, premiered in Berlin in June 2022, played by Matthew Mcdonald and conducted by John Storgards.

+In September 2022 the Berlin Philharmonic played Barry’s orchestral piece, Chevaux de frise, conducted by Thomas Adès.

+Barry’s Kafka’s Earplugs was premiered at the 2023 BBC Proms with the BBC Philharmonic conducted by John Storgards.